AshGw/ashgw.me/README.md

 ### Deployments

-Initially on Vercel, then DigitalOcean, then Vercel again, though considering AWS due to occasional Vercel issues.
+Initially on Vercel, then DigitalOcean, then ECS, then Vercel again for convenience, though considering a fresh custom AWS serverless setup due to occasional Vercel issues.

 ### Other